With Alstom deal settled, focus on GE turns to margins, orders

 NEW YORK General Electric Co's (GE.N) second-quarter earnings report next Friday comes soon after it prevailed in a two-month fight to acquire the power assets of France's Alstom (ALSO.PA).

-Yet the $16.9 billion (9.87 billion pounds)transaction, the U.S. conglomerate's biggest-ever, barely caused a ripple in GE's share price.
+Yet the $16.9 billion transaction, the U.S. conglomerate's biggest-ever, barely caused a ripple in GE's share price.

 Since word of GE's desire for Alstom leaked in late April, sparking initial resistance from the French government and a bid from rival industrial giants, GE's stock price has slipped 1 percent.
 By comparison, the Dow Jones industrial index .DJI is up 2 percent and the S&P 500 index .SPX up 4 percent.